 Chapter Story – Part Three

 Dancing light emanated from the open hatch of the pot belly stove and illuminated Morgan’s body.
 Every few seconds the body twitched, or seemed to, though I told myself it was the fire’s flickering light, nothing more.
-I hugged my legs closer, afraid he would grab my ankle and that damn milky worm would get me.
+I hugged my legs closer, afraid he’d grab my ankle and that damn milky worm would get me.

 What was that thing?
 I shuddered and pressed my spine harder against the solid wood door, not bothered with the cold that permeated from outside.
 Better to freeze than be close to the dead man on my floor.